 If you are looking for SSL certificate, it will be your primary requirement to know about the bit and encryption process.
-You must know which encryption level is best for you.
+You must know which 128-Bit SSL Encryption Vs 256-Bit SSL Encryption level is best for you.
 In this topic, you will get more information about different levels of SSL encryption.

 Encryption is a process of converting data into a form, named a cipher text which cannot be simply understood by unauthorized individuals.
 Around 1990, the internet was used for commercial purpose, and the eCommerce came into existence, and it became necessary to have a standard of encryption in eCommerce transactions.

 Before the arrival of Advance Encryption Standard (AES), information was sent over the internet using the Data Encryption Standard (DES) which was invented in 1970 with 56-bit key size.
 DES can rapidly transmit massive data at high speed with a symmetric key cipher.
 When more users knew about the key they manipulate it and the question of security was raised.
 After DES, the use of public key became popular for encryption and then a hybrid of two key systems came into the presence.
 As well SSL came into force that led the way of online transactions.

 Now the time is for Wireless internet network which needs a further strong level of encryption.
 Since the inception of the internet and eCommerce the strength of encryption is continuously changing like 40-bit, 56-bit, 128-bit, 192-bit, and 256-bit encryption.
 The reason behind to change encryption level is to provide a great protection to users.
 The more you use strong encryption, the more your online information will remain safe.
 Now after taking an overview of encryption let us focus on the current encryption standard called AES (Advance Encryption Standard) on which the current encryption works.

 AES (Advance Encryption Standard):